GreptimeTeam/docs/docs/user-guide/logs/manage-pipelines.md

 We can test the Pipeline using the `dryrun` interface.
 We will test it with erroneous log data where the value of the message field is in numeric format, causing the pipeline to fail during processing.

-**This API is only used to test the results of the Pipeline and does not write data to GreptimeDB.**
+**This API is only used to test the results of the Pipeline and does not write logs to GreptimeDB.**

 ```bash